wasiqrashid/Group13_FinalProject/README.md

 Brain Tumor Detection and  Sizing in MRI Scans

 Brain tumors are a common global issue with thepotential to cause problems such as headaches, seizures, and cancer.
 MRI scans are the most common modality for diagnosis currently.
-However, they have some major limitations An automated system may be quicker and more accurate than a traditional MRI scan Our Program uses image processing techniques to determine the presence, location, and size of a tumor from a brain MRI scan This can aid in future development of categorizing tumors as benign or malignant
+However, they have some major limitations.
+An automated system may be quicker and more accurate than a traditional MRI scan.
+Our Program uses image processing techniques to determine the presence, location, and size of a tumor from a brain MRI scan.
+This can aid in future development of categorizing tumors as benign or malignant.